L3ad Solutions

 Takeaway

-Worth trying: Pick one post this week and respond to every single comment within the first hour.
-Don't like and move on — write a real reply.
+Pick one post this week and reply to every single comment within the first hour, a real reply, not a like-and-move-on.
 Watch what happens next.
+Deep engagement with a few beats shallow reach with many, and it's the part the algorithm can't take away.

 organic reach is dead what small businesses should do instead